PieterRuanCronje/TurtleParser/README.md

 ## Overview
 This Java program converts standard RDF Turtle data into a simplified triple format.
 The output data can be in CSV or Turtle format, and the program is easily adaptable to support other formats.

 Blank nodes and collections are assigned human-readable IDs, facilitating easy analysis after data processing.
-The processed data can be queried using a SPARQL endpoint, testable by uploading the data to platforms such as Triply ([Triply](https://triplydb.com/)).
+The processed data can be queried using a SPARQL endpoint, testable by uploading the data to platforms such as ([Triply](https://triplydb.com/)).
 Additionally, the data can be uploaded to an SQL database due to its rectangular shape.

 For a better understanding of RDF data, refer to the following resources: [Semantic Web 2016 Course](https://open.hpi.de/courses/semanticweb2016/), [Stardog Training](https://www.stardog.com/trainings/).